ejh516/pystachio-smt/README.md

 - `track`: Track the spots in a given dataset and produce predicted trajectories for that dataset.
 - `postprocess`: Perform postprocessing on tracked trajectories
 - `view`: View the dataset using the `Matplotlib` library.
-- `app`: Launch the web application
+- `app`: Launch the web application at http://localhost:8050

 ## Contributing